-The Governor officially signed two bills—the Climate Corporate Data Accountability Act (SB 253) and the Climate-Related Financial Risk Act Senate Bill 261 (SB 261)—into law on October 7, 2023, as part of the Climate Accountability Package that is designed to combat the climate crisis.
+On October 7, 2023, California Governor Gavin Newsom officially signed the Climate Corporate Data Accountability Act (SB 253) and the Climate-Related Financial Risk Act Senate Bill (SB 261) into law—as part of the Climate Accountability Package.
+On September 27, 2024, Governor Newsom signed SB 219 into law, introducing amendments to streamline the implementation of SB 253 and SB 261.

-These two state bills are an important step towards helping California reduce its greenhouse gas emissions and achieve its ambitious zero-carbon goals.
-More than 10,000 companies are expected to begin their first disclosures in 2026, but the Governor urged the California Air Resources Board (CARB) to address concerns about the feasibility of implementation deadlines and cost impacts on businesses.
+These bills are an important step towards helping California reduce its greenhouse gas emissions and achieve its ambitious zero-carbon goals.
+More than 10,000 companies are expected to begin their first disclosures in 2026.

-This article offers an overview of what businesses need to know to prepare for the two bills, detailing the overall scope, covered entities, reporting timeline, disclosure requirements, and comparisons to the SEC’s climate-related disclosure rules.
+This article provides an overview of what businesses need to know to prepare for these regulations, covering the scope, affected entities, reporting timelines, disclosure requirements, and comparisons to the SEC’s climate-related disclosure rules.

 How do SB 253 and SB 261 compare to the SEC Climate Rules?